13 Questions To Ask Before Buying Church Management Software

 - Donation tracking

 Compare your list of needs with the features of each software you’re considering.
 Does the software meet all of your administrative and management needs?
-If not, what is it lacking?
+If not, what's it lacking?

 2. Can this software support personal connections between the pastor and church members?